kmaetschke/eoas-556-project/README.md

 bathymetry to achieve a Bouguer VGG anomaly.
 The regional gravity field then needs to be substracted, which yields a residual Bouguer anomaly.
 This corrected data is then used to perform a 3-D gravity inversion with SimPEG (Heagy et al., 2023).

+### Installation instructions:
-These steps are all included in the Jupyter Notebook _gravity_gradient_inversion_ in this repository.
+The methodology steps above are (or will) all included in the Jupyter Notebook _gravity_gradient_inversion_ in this repository.
+The included environment.yml file in the repository should help in runnning the provided code locally.

 #### References:
 Heagy, L., Capriotti, J., Kang, S., Astic, T., Fournier, D., Cowan, D. C., et al. (2023). simpeg/simpeg: V0.19.0